-SEECOF-31 CLIMATE OUTLOOK FOR THE 2024 SUMMER SEASON
+SEECOF-33 CLIMATE OUTLOOK FOR THE 2025 SUMMER SEASON

-Similarly, to MedCOF-22 seasonal climate outlook, SEECOF-31 prediction is based on the output from dynamical models, including, inter alia, the operational products of the SEEVCCC centre, statistical models and teleconnections of large-scale climate features.
+Seasonal climate outlook SEECOF-33 prediction is based on the output from dynamical models, including, inter alia, the operational products of the SEEVCCC centre, statistical models and teleconnections of large-scale climate features.

-The maps show the probabilistic consensus forecast for the tercile categories of anomalies for seasonal mean temperature and precipitation, relative to the 1981-2010 period.
+The maps show the probabilistic consensus forecast for the tercile categories of anomalies for seasonal mean temperature and precipitation, relative to the 1991-2020 period.
 Due to the climatewarming trend, anomalies are affected by the selected reference period.

-In the entire SEECOF region, summer temperature is likely to be above-normal, with the probability increasing from the north (Zone 2 in Figure 1) towards the rest of the region (Zone 1 in Figure 1).
+In the entire SEECOF region, summer temperature is likely to be above-normal, with the probability up to 70% in the zone 1 (Figure 1).

 Uncertainties in regional predictions are higher for precipitation than for temperature.
-Most of the Balkans and part of northern Turkey are likely to experience below-normal conditions in terms of summer precipitation sums (Zone 1 in Figure 2) while in rest of the SEECOF region there is equal probability for summer precipitation (Zone 2 in Figure 2).
-It is noteworthy that certain parts of the country, particularly mountainous regions, might observe near- or above-normal summer precipitation totals due to the episodes of enhanced convection accompanied by heavy precipitation.
+Most parts of the SEECOF region are likely to experience below-normal conditions in terms of summer precipitation sums (Zone 1 in Figure 2) while in the southern Balkans, Eastern Medditeranean, Cyprus and Middle East there is equal probability for summer precipitation (Zone 2 in Figure 2).
+It is noteworthy that certain parts of the region, particularly mountainous areas, might observe near- or above-normal summer precipitation totals due to the episodes of enhanced convection accompanied by heavy precipitation.